Style Guide Rule Mapping

 |---|---|

-| Right-aligned keywords | Clause keywords (SELECT, FROM, WHERE, AND, OR, JOIN, etc.) are right-aligned to a per-statement river width |
+| Right-aligned keywords | Clause keywords (SELECT, FROM, WHERE, AND, OR, etc.) are right-aligned to a per-statement river derived from the widest aligned keyword in that statement |

-| Uppercase keywords | All SQL reserved words are uppercased (SELECT, FROM, WHERE, INSERT, etc.) |
+| Uppercase keywords | All SQL reserved words and function keywords are uppercased (SELECT, FROM, WHERE, INSERT, COALESCE, NULLIF, EXTRACT, CAST, COUNT, SUM, etc.) |

 | No trailing whitespace | All trailing whitespace is stripped from every line |

-| Consistent indentation | Continuation lines, subexpressions, and nested blocks are indented predictably relative to the river |
+| Consistent indentation | Continuation lines, subexpressions, and nested blocks are indented relative to the river |

-| Subquery indentation | Subqueries are indented with their own derived river width |
+| Subquery indentation | Subqueries are formatted with their own derived river width |

 | CTE formatting | WITH / AS blocks are formatted with aligned clause keywords inside each CTE body |